elm/compiler/hints/bad-recursion.md

 One cool thing about Elm is that whenever you see `factorial 3`, you can always replace that expression with `if 3 <= 0 then 1 else 3 * factorial (3 - 1)` and it will work exactly the same.
 So when Elm code gets evaluated, we will keep expanding `factorial` until the `if` produces a 1.
 At that point, we are done expanding and move on.

-The thing that surprises newcomers is that recursion works the same way values too.
+The thing that surprises newcomers is that recursion works the same way with values too.
 So take the following definition:

 ```elm
 x = x + 1